 As an inventor of systemic decision-making models, I’ve worked with well-meaning leaders, coaches, sellers, and managers who frequently end up with inadequate decisions and difficult implementations.
+There are several reasons for this:

-Too often incomplete information is collected, causing time delays, resistance, or unsatisfactory results.
-Sometimes faulty assumptions end up misrepresenting important data sets.
-And far too often, standard decision-making processes consider and weigh options too early in the process.
+- Far too often, standard decision-making processes consider and weigh options too early in the process.

-I’d like to share with you what I think are the initial stages of decision making that often get ignored.
-By managing these steps it’s possible to achieve successful, timely, accurate outcomes that evade resistance and are maintained over time.
+I’d like to share what I think are the often-ignored initial stages of decision making that would make it possible to achieve successful, timely, risk free, and successful outcomes that are implemented easily, with buy-in; evade resistance; and are maintained over time.

 STEPS OF DECISION MAKING

-Stage One: Assemble or represent (in large organizations, it could be a representative of a group) those involved with the initiating problem as well as those who will ‘touch’ the ultimate solution.
-Excluding any of these means
+Stage One: Assemble or represent (in large organizations, it could be a representative of a group) those currently involved with the problem as well as those who will ‘touch’ the ultimate solution.
+Excluding any of these folks means

-- resistance and failure are possibilities;
+- resistance, implementation issues, and failure are possibilities;

 - risks won’t be recognized and addressed in a timely way;